Overview – Fast Boot in Windows 11

 1. Boot Sequence/Order and Fast Startup in UEFI (Unified Extensible Firmware Interface) Firmware

-The user turns on the computer, UEFI firmware stored in flash memory on the motherboard is loaded from the hard drive.
-The boot information including boot entry, boot order is extracted from the RAM, Windows boot manager which loads and displays the boot options initiates, BCD (Boot Configuration Data) file which stores the Windows boot options is read, Windows boot loader loads the drivers, finally the kernel is loaded into the memory via ROM.
+The user turns on the computer, a power-on-self-test is performed, then, UEFI firmware stored in flash memory on the motherboard is loaded from the hard drive.
+The boot information including boot entry, and boot order is extracted from the RAM, the Windows boot manager which loads and displays the boot options and initiates, BCD (Boot Configuration Data) file which stores the Windows boot options is read, and the Windows boot loader loads the drivers, finally, the kernel is loaded into the memory via ROM.
 This is the actual process of loading the OS with UEFI.

 2. Boot Sequence/Order and Fast Startup in BIOS (Basic Input Output System) Firmware

-The user turns on the computer, boot device is located, MBR (Master Boot Record) is loaded into the memory via CPU (Central Processing Unit).
-Active partitions are located, listed and the PBR (Partition Boot Record) containing the boot code is initiated, and the boot manager comes into play which sets the Boot environment, the BCD file (Boot Configuration Data) containing Windows boot options is read, then, the Windows boot loader loads the drivers are loaded, and finally the loader transfers the control to the kernel which is further loaded into the memory.
+The user turns on the computer, a power-on-self-test is performed, the boot device is located, and MBR (Master Boot Record) is loaded into the memory via CPU (Central Processing Unit).
+Active partitions are located, listed and the PBR (Partition Boot Record) containing the boot code is initiated, and the boot manager comes into play which sets the Boot environment, the BCD file (Boot Configuration Data) containing Windows boot options is read, then, the Windows boot loader loads the drivers are loaded, and finally, the loader transfers the control to the kernel which is further loaded into the memory.
 This is the process of loading OS with BIOS.

 In the case of Fast Startup, while shutting down the system, the complete shutdown sequence is followed, the drivers are hibernated instead of shutting down, and the Windows saves the kernel image in Hiberfil.sys file and shut the computer.
 On the startup, the stored image is loaded from the hibernation file and only the kernel is loaded.